-In 2018, the U.S. Food and Drug Administration (FDA) approved marketing of the first direct-toconsumer mobile medical application (app) for contraception.
+In 2018, the U.S. Food and Drug Administration (FDA) cleared marketing of the first direct-toconsumer mobile medical application (app) for contraception.
 The app, Natural Cycles, uses an algorithm to calculate fertility based on self-reported temperature using a basal body thermometer first thing in the morning and menstrual cycle information.
+Alternately, the app can be paired to an Oura Ring or Apple Watch, which report temperature data to Natural Cycles.
 The app is intended for users 18 years of age and older and relies heavily on user consistency.
 The typical failure rate in one study was 6.5%, which also accounted for women not using the app correctly and/or having unprotected intercourse on decidedly fertile days.
 While more information is needed on the efficacy of this method, it is the first technologic app to be used as a contraceptive and may lead to further technology-driven methods [68].